vinayakpahuja01320/movies-api/README.md

 ## Technical Details:
 * The Microservice is designed using Java8 with springboot and Postgresql as relational database
+* Used SLF4j for logging purpose
 * Microservice is very loosely coupled to accept any enhancements.
 * The Data is scattered in different tables to make the best use of it and to provide the best abstraction.
 * Table 1.
-Geographic data consist of state city and cinemaId
+Geographic data consist of state city and Cinema Id(UUID)
 * Table 2.
 Cinema data consist of Cinema name,Cinema Id and city
 * Table 3.
 Movies data consist of Movie name ,Cinema id, MovieTimings, Total available seats in cinema and the available seats to be booked.